Isra-Bazz/Synced-Vault/HyDE Config Keeping.md

 - [[hyde research|hyde]]
 - hypr ==not yet==
 - kitty honestly not a big deal, maybe could change it in the kitty.conf if needed
-- menus?
+- menus: config file for XDG applications and settings via file on[FreeDesktop](ttp://www.freedesktop.org/standards)
-- nwg-look?
+- nwg-look: its a config file for gtk and qt apps
-- rofi
+- rofi: contains just theme.rasi which is another config file
-- satty
+- satty: satty is a screenshot application and this is where its cfg would be
-- starship?
+- starship: term sugar lol keep
-- swaylock?
+- swaylock: a lockscreen util (may not keep depending on interference with hyprlock)
-- systemd/user
+- systemd/user: system shit for making sure there a graphical-session?
-- uwsm?
+- uwsm: they are using uwsm to handle xdg freedesktop spec bc uwsm does it automatically
-- vim for nvim
+- vim for nvim: keep ofc but this is more of a [[Neovim Izzz Reform]] issue
-- waybar only config for me
+- waybar: realistically only really need 1 config for myself but I need more info on how to wallbash it
-- wlogout
+- wlogout: pretty good util for the menu for logout/sleep/off. etc but I am keeping
-- xsettingsd
+- xsettingsd: keep
-- zsh
+- zsh: keep
-- dolphin
+- dolphin: keep